How to seed a lawn from scratch using this step by step process.

 Walk at an even pace to apply the product onto the lawn

-6) Cover with Sterile Top Soil, Compost or Dressing
+Top Soil, Compost or Dressing

 One way to reduce the birds eating your seeds and help keep it moist is to lightly cover with topsoil